Structured Content at HDIR

 - Users per month: 550,000 unique

 These numbers do not include content fetched by and presented on external channels.
-Given that the Norwegian Directorate of Health wants as much of their content to be digested in multiple external channels as possible, these traffic numbers mainly indicate the scope of usage.
+The Norwegian Directorate of Health wants as much of their content to be digested in multiple external channels as possible.
+These traffic numbers therefore mainly indicate the scope of usage.

 - 84% solved their task (2022)